CIR successfully challenges magnet school quota

-Following CIR’s lawsuit, and under pressure from public outcry over the 1974 order, the New York City Department of Education filed a motion asking U.S. District Court Judge Jack Wienstein to terminate the quota system of admissions for gifted progams in New York’s District 21, where Mark Twain is located.
+Following CIR’s lawsuit, and under pressure from public outcry over the 1974 order, the New York City Department of Education filed a motion asking U.S. District Court Judge Jack Weinstein to terminate the quota system of admissions for gifted programs in New York’s District 21, where Mark Twain is located.

 In a draft opinion issued on February 22, 2008, Judge Weinstein lifted the 1974 order, concluding that the school board (the original defendant in the Hart case) had “complied with the 1974 remedial order.”
 However, Judge Weinstein managed to skirt the issue of the constitutionality of the 1974 order by declaring that “the case is closed and has been closed for a considerable amount of time.”

 The lifting of the 1974 order represents a victory for Nikita Rau and her family.
-Starting with the 2008-09 school year, school officials must now grant admissions into the gifted programs without consideration of race.
+Since the 2008-09 school year, school officials have had to grant admissions into the gifted programs without consideration of race.